Wi-Fi Radar via Over-the-Air Referencing: Bridging Wi-Fi Sensing and Bistatic Radar: Delay--Doppler Response Estimation of Moving Human Target

 \subsection{Delay--Doppler Representation and Doppler Interpretation}

-The delay--Doppler representation is obtained by Fourier transforming the CIR $h(\tau,t)$ with respect to time $t$, as is well established in the literature \cite{Bello1963,Molisch2023}.
+The delay--Doppler representation is obtained by Fourier transforming the CIR $h(\tau,t)$ with respect to time $t$ \cite{Bello1963,Molisch2023}.
 While Section~\ref{ssec:range-estimation} illustrated Doppler behavior over a short time interval at a fixed delay, the delay--Doppler representation generalizes this observation by characterizing Doppler frequency as a function of delay.
-In practice, we apply an \gls{stft} along the time axis to the phase-coherent and uniformly resampled CIR \( h(\tau,t) \), yielding a time-varying delay--Doppler representation $s(\tau,\nu;t)$, where $t$ denotes the center time of the analysis window.\footnote{The CIR $h(\tau,t)$ may be taken either before or after clutter removal in Section~\ref{ssec:Static-Component-Removal}, since clutter components are suppressed on a per-STFT-segment basis.} This representation jointly captures the temporal evolution of multipath delays and their associated Doppler frequencies.
+In practice, we apply an \gls{stft} along the time axis to the phase-coherent and uniformly resampled CIR \( h(\tau,t) \), yielding a time-varying delay--Doppler representation $s(\tau,\nu;t)$, where $t$ denotes the center time of the analysis window.\footnote{The CIR $h(\tau,t)$ may be taken either before or after clutter removal, since clutter components are suppressed on a per-STFT-segment basis.} This representation jointly captures the temporal evolution of multipath delays and their associated Doppler frequencies.

-Although the experiment employs a bistatic configuration, the Tx--Rx separation is sufficiently small that the geometry can be approximated as monostatic.
-In this limit, the bistatic range $d_{\text{Tx--target--Rx}}$ reduces to twice the one-way Tx/Rx--target distance, and the bistatic range rate becomes
+Although the experiment employs a bistatic configuration, the Tx--Rx separation is small enough that the geometry can be approximated as monostatic.
+In this limit, $\nu=-2v/\lambda$, where $v$ denotes the target radial velocity.
+Accordingly, we interpret the Doppler frequency using the \textit{effective radial velocity} $-\nu\lambda/2$.

-where $v$ denotes the radial velocity defined as the time derivative of the one-way Tx/Rx--target distance.
-Substituting (\ref{eq:rel_bistatic_range_rate__radial_velocity}) into (\ref{eq:def_doppler}) yields

-For ease of interpretation, we therefore employ an \emph{effective radial velocity} scaled as \( -\nu\lambda/2 \) in the following discussion, instead of the bistatic range rate.